Audi TT Roadster (2006-2014) review

-The drop-top Audi TT Roadster is beautifully designed and a great car to own.
-With a grippy chassis and superb cabin, it is our class leader
+The drop-top Audi TT Roadster is beautifully designed and a great car to own with a grippy chassis and superb cabin

 In coupe guise the Audi TT is one of the most complete sports cars on the market, and taking the roof off to create the TT Roadster only serves to widen its appeal.
 With a choice of petrol and diesel engines, two and four-wheel drive transmissions and two separate performance versions, dubbed the TT S and TT RS, there’s a version for everyone.
 Quicker models offer truly muscular performance, but even the entry-level cars major on driving thrills.
 The TT Roadster is well priced, superbly built and as desirable as ever.
 It’s not the most practical car in its class, but that shouldn’t make a huge difference to prospective buyers drawn by its style and performance.

 Engines, performance and drive